-Real-time measurements of the X-ray reflectivity for DIP in a wide q-range show the appearance of the first and second order Bragg reflections of DIP (Figure 5 b), evidencing the growth of a DIP structure in which the individual molecules are 'standing upright'.
+Real-time measurements of the x-ray reflectivity for DIP in a wide q-range show the appearance of the first and second order Bragg reflections of DIP (figure 5(b)), evidencing the growth of a DIP structure in which the individual molecules are 'standing upright'.
 Pronounced side maxima can be seen next to the DIP Bragg reflections (so called Laue fringes), which originate from interference of reflections from the top and bottom surface of the DIP film.
-The pronounced Laue fringes show that the DIP film surface remains smooth during growth, and consequently growth oscillations are only weakly damped (Figure 5 c).
-Modelling these growth oscillations again with the kinematic approximation of X-ray scattering and a diffusive growth model (Equations (1) and(2)) yields the interface width (roughness) and the individual layer coverages as in the pentacene case.
-By comparing Figure 4 b) and Figure 5 b), it is evident that for DIP the growth oscillations and Laue fringes are less damped and the quantitative analysis in Figure 5 d) shows that DIP layer by layer growth persists longer than in pentacene (up to ~7-8 monolayers as compared to 4 monolayers).
+The pronounced Laue fringes show that the DIP film surface remains smooth during growth, and consequently growth oscillations are only weakly damped (figure 5(c)).
+Modelling these growth oscillations again with the kinematic approximation of x-ray scattering and a diffusive growth model (equations (1) and (2)) yields the interface width (roughness) and the individual layer coverages as in the pentacene case.
+By comparing figures 4(b) and 5(b), it is evident that for DIP the growth oscillations and Laue fringes are less damped and the quantitative analysis in figure 5(d) shows that DIP layer by layer growth persists longer than in pentacene (up to $\sim$ 7-8 ML as compared to 4 ML).
 Also the absolute roughness is significantly lower than that of pentacene.
-After ~7 monolayers roughening sets in for DIP as well, and indeed for thicker films the roughness increases faster than expected for random deposition of molecules.
-This rapid roughening has been followed to large film thicknesses of 10000 Å in Reference [5] and has also been found in other organic systems [42].
+After ~7 ML roughening sets in for DIP as well, and indeed for thicker films the roughness increases faster than expected for random deposition of molecules.
+This rapid roughening has been followed to large film thicknesses of 10 000 Å in [5] and has also been found in other organic systems [42].